Crawling technicolor: Peculiarities of dilaton Lagrangians

+If a symmetry is realized in the NG mode, it follows that there are directions in field space, one for each NG boson, for which the action is flat.
+Often this is used as a shortcut to search for NG modes of complex Lagrangians.

-If a Lagrangian $\cal L$ is scale invariant, it is tempting to suppose that, when $\cal L$ is varied, a flat direction necessarily corresponds to a dilaton.
-The classic counterexample is the Lagrangian ${\cal L}_{\textrm{free}} = \frac{1}{2}(\del\phi)^2$ for a massless spin-$0$ field $\phi$.
-As is well known, $\phi$ describes a genuine NG boson, but that is for invariance under field translations
+So, if a Lagrangian $\cal L$ is scale invariant, it is tempting to suppose that, when the action is varied, a flat direction necessarily corresponds to a dilaton.
+The classic counterexample is the Lagrangian ${\cal L}_{\text{free}} = \frac{1}{2}(\del\phi)^2$ for a massless spin-$0$ field $\phi$.